Roots of Unity

 With this simple definition of a radical, for non-negative inputs, they could use a crude method such as bisection to get arbitrarily close to the root.
 For negative inputs, they could simply solve the problem for the absolute value of the input, then multiply by \(i\).

-However, with this interpretation, we can no longer solve \(x^n = 1\) with radicals.
+However, with this interpretation, I believe we can no longer solve \(x^n = 1\) with radicals.
 Consider \(n = 25\).
 Following the above procedure, we first find a primtive 5th root of unity.
 We might find the 5th primitive root:

-\[\alpha = \frac{-1-\sqrt{5}}{4} - i \sqrt{\frac{5 - \sqrt{5}}{8}}\]
+\[ \alpha = \frac{-1-\sqrt{5}}{4} - i \sqrt{\frac{5 - \sqrt{5}}{8}} \]

-\[(a + bi)^5 = \alpha\]
+\[ (a + bi)^5 = \alpha \]

 Comparing the real parts of either side:

-\[a^5 - 5 a^3 b^2 + 10 a b^4 = \frac{-1-\sqrt{5}}{4}\]
+\[ a^5 - 5 a^3 b^2 + 10 a b^4 = \frac{-1-\sqrt{5}}{4} \]

 We have \(a^2 + b^2 = 1\) since \(a + bi\) is a root of unity, thus:

-\[16 a^5 - 25 a^3 + 10 a + \frac{1+\sqrt{5}}{4} = 0\]
+\[ 16 a^5 - 25 a^3 + 10 a + \frac{1+\sqrt{5}}{4} = 0 \]

 Therefore, it seems we must abandon our simplistic definition of radicals, and resign ourselves to our first definition.
 This raises questions: what did early mathematicians think of computing nth roots of complex numbers?
 Would del Ferro, Tartaglia, and Cardano have considered it an acceptable operation?
 How would they find approximations?
 Newton’s method only burst onto the scene later on, and it took even longer to figure out how to avoid pitfalls when complex numbers are involved.